 On the whole, tattoo removal is regarded as a safe treatment; a claim which is supported by the NHS: ‘Having a tattoo removed is usually safe if it's done by an experienced and suitably qualified practitioner.’
 Newer technology in particular is designed to lessen side effects such as burns or skin damage and is regulated through the CE Mark (in Europe) or FDA approval (in the US).
 It’s wise to make sure the device you’re treated with has either the CE Mark or FDA approval - the clinic should be able to let you know.
 This ensures the clinic has done due diligence and is using equipment approved as a very safe form of tattoo removal.

 You should also be checking the laser technician who will be treating you has the adequate qualifications to be practising laser tattoo removal safely.
 They should be trained in laser tattoo removal specifically; not just lasers in general.
 The NHS recommends the same.
 Check your technician has an NVQ level 3 for Beauty Therapy and have also completed CPD (Continued Professional Development).
 At the very minimum, they should have completed 3 days of CPD, although the most reputable technicians will have completed 10 days - we’d recommend looking out for this.
 The NHS has a guide on choosing who will do your cosmetic procedure which you can find here which details how to find someone reputable for all cosmetic procedures (although it has to be noted, not specifically laser tattoo removal).
+For ease, we have provided key information on our tattoo removal experts.

 Unfortunately, this is not always the case with all laser tattoo removal, which is perhaps the biggest factor to be wary of when researching who to go to to have your tattoo removed.
 The true dangers of tattoo removal come from badly designed and maintained machines used by poorly trained technicians.
 When used in this way, machines can cause severe burns, permanent damage and ineffective removal.